Mano534/Technical-Documentation-Page/README.md

-    #what i have learned from this project is :
+## what i have learned from this project is :

     * how to use the positiion property in css  .

     * how to best pratice the media query's in css3.

-    #what is it about ??
+## what is it about ??

     * its  actual the forth part of the freeCodeCamp projects

-*a Really good Challenge in css
+    *A Really good Challenge in css

- Enjoy ^_^
+# Enjoy ^_^